 New appointments to the Reserve Bank Board will be made by the Treasurer from a register of eminent candidates of the highest integrity maintained by the Secretary to the Treasury and the Governor.
 This procedure ensures only the best qualified candidates are appointed to the Reserve Bank Board.

 The goals of monetary policy are set out in the Act, which requires the Reserve Bank Board to conduct monetary policy in a way that, in the Reserve Bank Board's opinion, will best contribute to:

 - the stability of the currency of Australia;

 - the maintenance of full employment in Australia; and

 - the economic prosperity and welfare of the people of Australia.

-Since the first Statement on the Conduct of Monetary Policy in 1996 inflation has averaged 2.4 per cent.
-The Governor takes this opportunity to express his continuing commitment to the inflation objective, consistent with his duties under the Act.
-For its part the Government indicates again that it endorses the inflation objective and emphasises the role that disciplined fiscal policy must play in achieving such an outcome.
+The Governor expresses his continuing commitment to the inflation objective, consistent with his duties under the Act.
+For its part the Government endorses the inflation objective and emphasises the role that disciplined fiscal policy must play in achieving medium-term price stability.

 Transparency and Accountability